 Partial Knee Replacement

-Unicondylar/Unicompartmental knee replacement simply means that only a part of the knee joint is replaced through a smaller incision than would normally be used for a total knee replacement.
+Unicondylar/unicompartmental knee replacement simply means that only a part (one of three parts) of the knee joint is replaced through a smaller incision than would normally be used for a total knee replacement.

 Unicondylar knee replacements have been performed since the early 1970’s with mixed success.
-Over the last 25 years implant design, instrumentation and surgical techniques have improved markedly making it a very successful procedure for unicompartmental arthritis.
+Over the last 25 years, implant design, instrumentation and surgical techniques have improved markedly making it a very successful procedure for unicompartmental arthritis.
 Recent advances allow us to perform this through smaller incisions and therefore the procedure is not as traumatic to the knee making recovery quicker.
 One of the more notable advances has been robotic assistance with partial knee replacements.
 Since only a part of the knee is being replaced, it is important for that implant to articulate perfectly with the remainder of the native joint.
 Dr. Patel often uses robotic assistance for his partial knee replacements to allow for the most precise and accurate placement.

 Advantages & Disadvantages

-The decision to proceed with knee replacement surgery is a cooperative one between you, your surgeon, family and your local doctor.
+The decision to proceed with knee replacement surgery is a cooperative one between you, Dr. Patel, family and your local doctor.

 The benefits following surgery are relief of symptoms of arthritis.
 These include